Wild Cargo (film): Behind the camera

-Cameraman Leroy G. Phelps was nearly crippled by an infection he acquired after scratching himself on a poisonous renghus plant.
+Cameraman Leroy G. Phelps was nearly crippled by an infection he acquired after scratching himself on a poisonous renghus (probably rengas) plant.
 Buck and Phelps were almost trampled by a herd of stampeding water buffalo; they were spared only when the animals changed direction at the last moment.

 Reception

 According to The New York Times, "Although it may seem as though several incidents in the screen work were prearranged, they are nevertheless quite thrilling."

 The film earned RKO a profit of $100,000.
 The film was a box office disappointment for RKO.